-- o To purchase: - Textbook Recommended, Chemistry An Introduction to General, Organic, and Biological Chemistry by Timberlake, 13th Edition, obtained from bookstore - Lab Manual Required, CHEM 1406, obtained from bookstore - Safety Goggles Required, obtained from bookstore - Calculator Required, must be scientific, CELL PHONES NOT ALLOWED - Scantrons Required, will need 5 or 6 total - May need extra materials to prepare for mini lessons/labs/demonstrations etc. - To print from Blackboard: - Power Point Notes Optional but highly recommended - Chapter Worksheets Required - Practice Problems Optional but highly recommended - Pre-Lab Exercises Required - Periodic Table Required
+- To purchase: - Textbook HIGHLY RECOMMENDED, Chemistry An Introduction to General, Organic, and Biological Chemistry by Timberlake, 12th Edition, obtained from bookstore - Lab Manual REQUIRED, CHEM 1406, obtained from bookstore - Safety Goggles REQUIRED, obtained from bookstore - Calculator REQUIRED, must be scientific, CELL PHONES NOT ALLOWED - Scantrons REQUIRED, Apperson form 29240, will need 5 or 6 total - Will need extra materials to prepare a posterboard - To print from Blackboard: - Power Point Notes Optional but highly recommended - In-Class Worksheets REQUIRED - Practice Problems Optional but highly recommended - Pre-Lab Exercises REQUIRED - Periodic Table REQUIRED

-Five Major Exams
+Four Major Exams

-- SCANTRON is required, available at the bookstore, Apperson Form 29240 - NO MAKEUPS - All Multiple Choice questions - Each Exam is worth 100 points with the possibility of bonus points - Calculators will have their memory cleared and proof of memory clearing must be shown to the instructor before the Exam can be started - Cheating - If a student is caught cheating on any of the Major Exams they will receive a 0 for that Exam and be required to take the Final Exam regardless of absences or average.
-In the case of cheating, the Final Exam will NOT replace the lowest Exam score (the 0 stands and cannot be replaced)
+- SCANTRON is required, available at the bookstore, Apperson Form 29240 - NO MAKEUPS - All Multiple Choice questions - o Each Exam is worth 100 points with the possibility of bonus points - Calculators will have their memory cleared and proof of memory clearing must be shown to the instructor before the Exam can be started - Cheating - If a student is caught cheating (see the full definition of cheating in the SPC catalog under Academic Integrity) on any of the Major Exams they will receive a 0 for that Exam AND be required to take the Final Exam regardless of absences or average.
+In the case of cheating, the Final Exam will NOT replace any Exam score.